aaronbermingham/sqa-final-ca/README.md

 ### Velocity

 ## Test Driven Approach
-As much as possible, I have tried to follow a test driven approach by adding unit tests with any new code.
+As much as possible, I have tried to follow a test driven approach by adding unit tests to accompany any additions to the code.
+Any methods I've added in the controller class has a corresponding unit test to check if the method has the intended outcome.
+For each unit test I have tried to follow the arrange - act - assert pattern.

-Link to specific commit + explanation
+For example for this [commit](https://github.com/aaronbermingham/sqa-final-ca/pull/15/files/425a13d0ff81c43e40911fa2f2f586673dd650f2) I created a method to calculate a students grade based off a rubric.
+The method takes a rubric name and student name as parameters and then calculates the studnets total grade based on their scores in that particular rubric.

+As part of this commit, I created a unit test to check if this method had the intended outcome of calculating a students total grade.
+### Arrange
+I set up a student rubric with a list of criterion and scores for each.
+### Action
+The unit test then calls the calculate student grade method and assigns the return value to a double variable.
+### Assert
+This variable is then checked using assert equals to determine whether the method calculated the correct figure.
+In this case the value returned is 10 (3.5 + 2.5 + 4) and the assertion is correct so the unit test is passed.

 ## Test Coverage metric
 Explanation